-I’ve been teaching intensive driving courses in Birmingham since 2006.
+I’ve been doing intensive driving courses in Birmingham since 2006.
 Unlike many driving instructors, I don’t cut corners and just teach you how to pass a driving test.
 My intensive courses just take less time to complete than standard weekly driving lessons.

 How an intensive driving course in Birmingham works

 The word intensive means different things to different people.
 I class intensive driving lessons as taking more than one lesson (two hours) per week.

-It usually takes around 40 hours of lessons to be ready to take a driving test so if you took a two-hour driving lesson each Monday and Wednesday you could be ready in 10 weeks.
+It usually takes around 40 hours of lessons to be ready to take a driving test.
+If you took a two-hour driving lesson each Monday and Wednesday you could be ready in 10 weeks.

 If you do a driving lesson each Monday, Wednesday and Friday you’d be ready in around 6 weeks.
 Taking driving lessons more regularly means you might forget less between lessons.